-This lead me to MAMP, an OSX bundle with Apache + MySQL + PHP.
-However MAMP had many weird quirks that forced me to maintain a local set of patches just to get things working.
+My first google searches led me to MAMP, an OSX bundle with Apache + MySQL + PHP.
+However MAMP had many weird quirks that forced me to maintain a local set of patches just to get things working predictably.

-apt-get install --reinstall apache if you break something.
+apt-get install --reinstall if you break something in OSX.

 - No need for root.
 Everything is user–writable in

-- Vanilla versions for everything, and easy to keep up–to–date with upstream, or mix different versions if you want.
+- Vanilla versions for everything, and easy to keep the individual components up–to–date with upstream, or mix different versions if you want.

-I couldn’t find a simple and straightforward resource for this specific setup, so I present you with my tutorial/recipe to get Apache + MySQL + PHP, via Homebrew, running on OSX.
+I couldn’t find a simple and clean tutorial that didn’t reinvent the wheel so here’s my own tutorial to get Apache + MySQL + PHP running on OSX, using only Homebrew.

 $ brew doctor